 We usually run several sailing weekends each year but there is only one in 2019 so if you want to book don’t delay.
 This weekend will soon be full.

-You can find an article SchoonerSail’s sailing weekends on our old blog here
+Our old blog has an article about SchoonerSail’s sailing weekends here

 Windy weather on a sailing weekend in the UK

-The blog has not been updated for a while – news now goes on the SchoonerSail facebook page.
+The SchoonerSail Blog has not been updated for a while – news now goes on the SchoonerSail facebook page.